www.positive-palmistry.com

 Conic Fingers: Refers to the cone shape of the fingers indicating artistic appreciation or qualities.

 Knotty fingers: Enlarged knuckles.
-Indicates a type of blockage or constriction in the flow of energy indicating the person has a tendency to stop and think about decisions before applying them.
+Indicates a type of blockage or constriction in the flow of energy indicating the person tends to stop and think about decisions before applying them.

 Bars: These are found on lines and formed by influence or cross-purpose lines indicating hindrances to the flow of energy in the dominant line crossed.

-Branches: If they rise, they are good considered to uplift energy; if they fall they may be considered bad because they tend to downgrade energy.
+Branches: If they rise, they are well considered to uplift energy; if they fall, they may be considered bad because they tend to downgrade energy.

 Good signs in hands